ddev/ddev.com/src/content/blog/working-with-vite-in-ddev.md

 - [mandrasch/ddev-laravel-vite](https://github.com/mandrasch/ddev-laravel-vite)
 - [mandrasch/ddev-craftcms-vite](https://github.com/mandrasch/ddev-craftcms-vite)

 Note: On Gitpod, DDEVs router is not used - therefore some adjustments are needed.
-Exposing the port does not work via `.ddev/config.yaml`, instead you can use a docker compose file.
+Exposing the port does not work via `.ddev/config.yaml`, instead you can use a docker-compose-file.
 See `docker-compose.vite-workaround.yaml` in the demo repositories.

 See [DDEV Installation: Gitpod](https://ddev.readthedocs.io/en/stable/users/install/ddev-installation/#gitpod) for more information.